Asian cucumber salad is a crunchy, refreshing, and flavorful side dish perfect for any occasion.

 For the garnish, substitute toasted peanuts for sesame seeds and fresh coriander for pickled onions.

 Add halved cherry or plum tomatoes to make this recipe even more colorful and delicious.
 They are delicious with cucumbers and with the dressing.

 If you are in the mood for Mediterranean flavors, check out our Italian-inspired cucumber tomato salad made with delicious olive oil, mustard dressing, and plenty of fresh herbs like parsley or basil.

-Serve it next to other Asian-inspired meals, such as:
+Serve it with peanut sauce or next to other Asian-inspired meals, such as:

 - Yaki udon (udon noodles, tofu, mushrooms, dark soy sauce, rice vinegar, mirin, etc.)

 - Tofu stir fry (sesame oil, bell pepper, broccoli, scallions, garlic, ginger, etc.)

 - Braised tofu (tofu, sugar, rice vinegar, soy sauce, mushrooms, cornstarch, etc.)